cmames/zramit/README.md

-Edit `/etc/default/zramit.conf` if you'd like to change compression algorithms or swap allocation and then restart zramit with `systemctl restart zramit.service`.
+Edit `/etc/default/zramit.conf` if you'd like to change compression algorithms or swap allocation and then restart zramit with `systemctl restart zramit.service` or
+`zramit --restart`

-Run `zramctl` during use to monitor swap compression and real memory usage.
+Run `zramctl` during use to monitor swap compression and real memory usage or run `zramit --status`

 ### Compatibility